-12 Steps to Navigate Through a Customer Insurance Review
+12 Steps for Running an Effective Customer Insurance Review Meeting

-To break the process down and make it a little more clear, there are 4 main actionable goals that you will want to make sure you meet when conducting the meeting.
-Those are:
+To break the process down and make it a little more clear, there are 4 main actionable goals that you should strive to meet when conducting the meeting.

 Review for potential discounts